You're either living or you're not. You ain't little. You ain't a girl, you ain't a boy. You ain't strong or smart. You're alive.

 Lilly, who routinely fought for the leadership role of the group with Kenny, who was explicitly stated to have served in the Air Force before things went to hell.
 She can potentially save Lee a good couple of times depending on your choices.

-Molly, who the group meets when they finally reach Savannah, who seems like she'd be more at home in some zombie spin off of Uncharted or Assassin's Creed rather then a point and click, the way she traverses the city by roof top and elegantly dances around the Walkers to bury her pick axe in their craniums.
+Molly, who the group meets when they finally reach Savannah, who seems like she'd be more at home in some zombie spin off of Uncharted or Assassin's Creed rather then a point and click, the way she traverses the city by roof top and elegantly dances around the Walkers to bury her ice-climbing axe in their craniums.

 Actor Allusion: Kenny has a strained relationship with Larry.
 Much like how both actors' characters (Giles and Franklin) had a strained relationship in Law & Order Legacies.